Women's Basketball Signs Three in Early Period

-CHARLOTTESVILLE, Va.- The University of Virginia women’s basketball team has received National Letters of Intent from three student-athletes during the early signing period.
+CHARLOTTESVILLE, Va. – The University of Virginia women’s basketball team has received three National Letters of Intent during the early signing period, head coach Debbie Ryan announced on Friday.